galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > <question-title></question-title>
 >
 > 1. How many genes show statistically significant differential expression?
-> 2. How many of them are significally upregulated (at least two-fold change)?
+> 2. How many of them are significantly upregulated (at least two-fold change)?
 And downregulated?
 > 3. What is the most significantly DE downregulated gene and what is it biological function?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 The total number of genes whose expression differential between the two experimental conditions is 4176.
 > > 2.
-Of them, 328 are significally upregulated by the BR treatment and 778 are downregulated.
+Of them, 328 are significantly upregulated by the BR treatment and 778 are downregulated.
 > > 3.
 The most significantly DE gene is AT3G30180 (BR60X2).
 BR60X2 encodes a cytochrome p450 enzyme that catalyzes the last reaction in the production of brassinolide.
 It is capable of converting 6-deoxocastasterone into castasterone, a C-6 oxidation, as well as the further conversion of castasterone into brassinolide (source: [TAIR database](https://www.arabidopsis.org/servlets/TairObject?name=at3g30180&type=locus)).
 > {: .solution}
 >